Hackers (film): Cult status

-Although Hackers was a box-office disappointment, grossing approximately US$7.5 million against an estimated US$20 million budget, the film went on to develop a strong cult following.
+Although Hackers was a box-office disappointment, grossing US$7.6 million on an estimated US$20 million budget, the film went on to develop a strong cult following.

 Within hacker culture, the film is celebrated for its flamboyant depiction of cyberpunk aesthetics, its electronic-heavy soundtrack, and its tongue-in-cheek approach to the subject matter.
 In a retrospective feature, several information security professionals described it as "possibly the single greatest hacker film known to hackerkind," praising its style, humor, and its enduring quotability.

-The film’s dialogue, including lines such as "Hack the planet!" and "Mess with the best, die like the rest," has become iconic among fans, often chanted during midnight screenings and fan gatherings.
+The film's dialogue, including lines such as "Hack the planet!" and "Mess with the best, die like the rest", has become iconic among fans, often chanted during midnight screenings and fan gatherings.
 Its visual style of rollerblading characters in cyber-goth attire, neon-lit cityscapes, and stylized computer graphics continues to influence nostalgic depictions of 1990s hacker culture.

 Home media

-Hackers was released by MGM on VHS and LaserDisc in 1996, and on DVD on August 25, 1998, as a Region 1 widescreen DVD.
+Hackers was released by MGM/UA Home Video on VHS and LaserDisc on February 20 1996, and on DVD on August 25, 1998, as a Region 1 widescreen DVD.
 The Region 2 DVD was released in 2001; it allowed selection between PAL and 16:9 Widescreen, with Dolby Digital.
 On October 25, 2005, it was released in UMD format, playable on the Sony PSP.

 Shout!
 Factory released a 20th anniversary Blu-ray on August 18, 2015.
 Blu-ray.com gave the film a 4/5 for both video and audio.
 DVDTalk.com noted the Blu-ray only includes a DTS-HD Master Audio stereo audio track, while the packaging lists a 5.1 mix as an option, and the previous DVD release includes a 5.1 mix.
 Shout!
 Factory released an Ultra HD Blu-ray collector's edition on August 22, 2023, which includes a DTS-HD Master Audio 5.1 track.